 Here are a few tips that can help content markers incorporate the journalistic writing style into their work:

 Headlines serve a creative and practical function within online content, helping attract readers and summarize the blog posts they come across.
 While a catchy headline can pull customers to a company website, it’s important to deliver on readers’ expectations.

 The practice of “clickbaiting,” a form of false advertising, seeks to game the system by using provocative headlines to generate buzz and readership.
 In many cases, these misleading headlines are used to get internet users from Google’s search results page to a specific end destination, often for the purpose of making a sale.

 Over time, digital natives have become quite adept at spotting clickbait.
 Companies that rely on this deceptive marketing tactic will soon find diminishing returns, with audiences knowing a particular source is clickbait when they see it.
-A brand only gets one chance to establish their reputation as trustworthy, and such tactics can do irreparable damage to their public image and brand, which is why honesty is always the best policy.
+A brand only gets one chance to establish their reputation as trustworthy, and such tactics can do irreparable damage to their public image, which is why honesty is always the best policy.

-Another common shortcoming of online content is the tendency to bury the lede , forcing readers to dig through content looking for specific information.
+Another common shortcoming of online content is the tendency to bury the lede, forcing readers to dig through content looking for specific information.
 The “lede” of a news article or blog post is the reason why the audience is reading it in the first place: It’s the core aspect of the story that they expect to find with as little effort as possible.